Multi-modal atmospheric characterization of $\beta$ Pictoris b: Adding high-resolution continuum spectra from GRAVITY: Adding CRIRES+ spectra

-The retrieved radial velocities for each CRIRES$_+$ epoch agreed relatively well with orbital predictions although we do observe a significant spread around the expected value for the two epochs at K-band.
+The retrieved radial velocities for each CRIRES$_+$ epoch agreed relatively well with orbital predictions although we do observe a significant spread around the expected value for the two epochs in the K band.
 Figure~\ref{all_rvs} compiles all the retrieved radial velocities for each epochs using BT-Settl.
-For the rotational velocity, we use the broadening function \textit{FastRotBroad} from \texttt{\textit{PyAstronomy}}\footnote{\url{https://pyastronomy.readthedocs.io/en/latest/}} jointly on the K- and M-bands CRIRES$_+$ epochs.
-We obtained a value of v.sin(i)~$=27.20^{+1.29}_{-1.16}$~km.s$^{-1}$, consistent at 1$\sigma$ with the values of \cite{snellen_fast_2014} (25$\pm$3~km.s$^{-1}$) and \cite{kiefer_new_2024} (25$^{+5}_{-6}$~km.s$^{-1}$) and at 2$\sigma$ with the values of \cite{landman__2024} (19.9$\pm$1.0~km.s$^{-1}$) and \cite{parker_into_2024} (22$\pm$2~km.s$^{-1}$).
+For the rotational velocity, we use the broadening function \textit{FastRotBroad} from \texttt{\textit{PyAstronomy}}\footnote{\url{https://pyastronomy.readthedocs.io/en/latest/}} jointly on the K- and M-band CRIRES$_+$ epochs.
+We obtained a value of $v\sin i$~$=27.20^{+1.29}_{-1.16}$~km.s$^{-1}$, consistent at 1$\sigma$ with the values of \cite{snellen_fast_2014} (25~$\pm$~3~km.s$^{-1}$) and \cite{kiefer_new_2024} (25$^{+5}_{-6}$~km.s$^{-1}$) and at 2$\sigma$ with the values of \cite{landman__2024} (19.9~$\pm$~1.0~km.s$^{-1}$) and \cite{parker_into_2024} (22~$\pm$~2~km.s$^{-1}$).
 One possible explanation for the discrepancy between the value retrieved here and those reported by \cite{landman__2024} and \cite{parker_into_2024} is that the forward model grids used in this study do not have a well-defined spectral resolution.
 Additional sources of uncertainty arise from the fact that, for computational efficiency, the grid is resampled and truncated in wavelength before the inversion.
 This inevitably affects both the retrieved radial and rotational velocities.
-Consequently, both the retrieved v.sin(i) should be interpreted as a broadening coefficient that accounts for these uncertainties and for the planet's true rotational velocity.
+Consequently, both the retrieved $v\sin i$ should be interpreted as a broadening coefficient that accounts for these uncertainties and for the planet's true rotational velocity.